The Rundown

 - Might not be as durable as others, especially for chewers

-When messes happen, odour happens (especially if you’re unable to clean up straight away).
-If you need something that is going to serve as a dog crate tray but also helps reduce odours, K&H Odour Control Crate Pad is the one to try.
+When there’s mess, there’s odor (especially if you’re unable to clean up straight away).
+If you need something that is going to serve as a dog crate tray but also helps reduce smelly crates, K&H Odor Control Dog Crate Pad is the absolutely worth a try.

 click to see more